buildLittleWorlds/applied-AI/src/content/docs/chapters/defining-testing-goals.md

 The first step in defining your testing goals is to clearly identify what you need AI to do for you.
 Let's break down Alex's needs:

 1. **Lyric Writing**: Alex wants help generating creative and unique lyrics that match their indie rock style.
-2. **Melody and Chord Progression Generation**: They're looking for tools to inspire new musical ideas.
+2. **World-Building for Song Writing**: Alex wants to learn fundamental world-building techniques for thinking about writing songs.
 3. **Visual Art Creation**: Alex needs help designing album covers, logos, and social media thumbnails.
 4. **Music Trend Analysis**: They want to understand what makes songs popular in their genre.
 5. **Lyric Sentiment Analysis**: Alex is curious about analyzing the emotional tone of their lyrics.